darraghoriordan/darragh-oriordan-com/src/pages/2021/02/10/avoid-rebuild-react-app-ci-environments/index.md

 export default runtimeConfig
 ```

 Now you can access the configuration object anywhere that you used to use a `REACT_APP_` variable before.

-We write the access so we try to use the configuration file but if it doesn't exist then we will look for the old environment variable.
+In our variable access statement we try to use the configuration file but if it doesn't exist then we will look for the old environment variable.
+This works in a backwards compatible way with environment variables.

 ```typescript
 myThingThatDependsOnEnvironmentVariable(